Responsible Tourism Policy

 • We used to hear the constant noise of illegal chainsaw operators cutting trees and the locals used to hunt the rainforest wildlife.
 We had several community meetings and explained the benefits of responsible tourism to preserve the forest and involve the local community

 • We encourage guests to deal with waste appropriately and limit their use of single-use plastic.
 On our tours, to reduce the usage of plastic bottles, we use large containers to fill smaller reusable bottles for clients.
-Our aim for 2021 is to include personalised reusable metal drinking bottles for all clients, which will be provided on arrival and can be used long after their tour has finished

 • In 2021, we are planning to drill a borehole to produce our own drinking water for future trips